flamelink/flamelink-js-sdk/docs/content.md

 ## .subscribe()

 This method is similar to the `app.content.get()` method except that where the `.get()` method returns a `Promise` resolving to the once-off value, this method subscribes to either a single content entry or all the entries for real-time updates.
-A callback method should be passed as the last argument which will be called each time the data changes in your Firebase db.
+A callback method should be supplied which will be called each time the data changes in your Firebase db.

 If you are looking for retrieving data once, take a look at the [`app.content.get()`](/content?id=get) method above.